PRIMETIME PLAYERS

 Dane Robertson

-After a mildly successful high school speech and debate career and bombing out of the Tampa open mic scene, Dane’s comedy redemption arc began with improv in 2016.
+After a mildly successful high school speech and debate career, Dane’s comedy redemption arc began with improv in 2016.
 Since then, he’s graced the stage with construction-themed slam poetry, Jim Carrey impressions, and a 17th place finish in a national pun contest.
-A regular host of TGIF & Primetime, Dane uses his warm and calming presence to charm people into sharing their deepest secrets in a roomful of strangers.
+A regular host of Primetime, Dane uses his warm and calming presence to charm people into sharing their deepest secrets in a roomful of strangers.
 Otherwise, you can find him producing the improvised slideshow show People Presenting Things or drinking water on the patio couch.

 Dan States Headshot